-Graduation: Fulfills Fine Arts/World Lang. requirement
+Graduation: Fulfills Fine Arts/World Lang. requirement College Prep: Fulfills one year of World Language ("e")

-Language ("e") or elective ("g") requirement

-French 3 challenges students to speak, read and write at more advanced levels.
+Description: French 3 challenges students to speak, read and write at more advanced levels.
 Students, via internet, may have the opportunity to visit French-speaking areas such as Africa, Canada, France, Switzerland, and Tahiti.
 Students are encouraged to speak and write with greater fluency and detail.
 French is spoken most of the time in class.
 A grade C or better in previous French class will assure greater success in this class.
 Colleges will not acknowledge courses completed with less than a C grade.

-Colleges will not acknowledge courses completed with less

-than a C grade.
+Colleges will not acknowledge courses completed with less than a C grade.